VIK2395/AsyncProgramming/CSharp.md

 # async await

-C# is synchronous, but we can perform asynchronous task.
+C# is synchronous, but we can perform asynchronous tasks.

 - We can mark methods with async keyword.
 - Async methods are intended to be non-bloking operations.